Maxxis Aggressor 2.3 EXO Review

-We tested the EXO casing and it held up well for a quite a few miles, showing only scuff marks on the sidewalls.
-In our hands, the Maxxis tires just feel beefier and more robust.
+We tested the EXO casing, and it held up well for lots of miles, showing only scuff marks on the sidewalls.
+In our hands, the Maxxis tires feel beefier and more robust.
 Unfortunately, our tire suffered a small tear/puncture just above the tire bead, millimeters from where it exits the rim.
-Full disclosure, this damage can be blamed on extremely poor technique on the author's part when he plowed into a rocky uphill transition in Downieville, CA with zero finesse or regard for the well-being of his rear wheel.
+Full disclosure, this damage can be blamed on inferior technique on the author's part when he plowed into a rocky uphill transition in Downieville, CA, with zero finesse or regard for the well-being of his rear wheel.

 We were on the renowned Butcher Ranch Downhill, so perhaps the thicker, Double Down casing (not tested) should have been the go-to selection that might have prevented this catastrophe.
 Outside of this test, we rode the 29er version of this tire and were impressed with how the tread on the tire held up to repeated skidding on granite.
 The tire was ridden off a trail feature that dropped onto a rock slab forcing the rider to immediately shut things down by skidding.
 After running the same feature about 25 times, the tire looked ever-so-slightly worse for the wear than at the outset.
 In terms of tread wear, longevity is very much a function of how much rubber you have to wear through and how hard that rubber is.